keithmburu/courses/2022-ml/slides/3-pragmatics.md

     - Also called **attributes** or **independent variables** in other fields.
 - In a spam vs. ham classificaton task, the features might be the *words*, or some subset thereof.
  - We split our data into a **training data**, **development data**, and **test data**.
- - We don't look at the training data.
-We train on the training data try to *learn* a model that generalizes will to unseen (test data).
+ - We don't look at the test data.
+We train on the training data try to *learn* a model that generalizes will to unseen (test) data.

  ---
  # Machine Learning Basics